Cightline/mqtt_lcd/README.md

 - supports MQTT, so you can use this to display arbitrary messages.
 (You'll have to setup a MQTT server though)

-Notes:
-I'm not really sure if I didn't do a good job soldering or what, but I had to use a timeout library.
-The LCD would freeze/block while connecting.

 Installation:
 ```git clone https://github.com/Cightline/mqtt_lcd.git